davecom/ComputerScienceFromScratch/README.md

 ## Authorship and License

-The code in this repository is Copyright 2022 David Kopec and released under the terms of the Apache License 2.0.
+The code in this repository is Copyright 2024 David Kopec and released under the terms of the Apache License 2.0.
 That means you can reuse the code, but you must give credit to David Kopec.
+Please read the license for details.

 ## Running and Testing Each Project

 The following directions assume you are in the root directory of the repository in a terminal and that your Python command is `python` (on some systems it is `python3`).
-You need Python 3.9+ installed.
+The code is written against Python 3.12, although most of it will run with Python 3.9+.

-### Brainfuck
+### Brainfuck (Chapter 1)

 A simple [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter.